-Concealed Weapon License Fast-Track Application Processing
+Concealed Weapon License Fast-Track Application Processing and

 Click here to make your appointment today!
 Please note that appointments are not required, but are preferred for faster service.
 Walk-in customers are not accepted after 4 PM.